For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 These response options are also used in the next step to offer a salvage attempt to the customer.

-1. Enter the text for responses under the Response fields.
+1. Enter the text for each response in the Response fields.

-3. Remove a response by clicking the icon next to the response.
+3. To remove a response, click the icon next to it.

-4. View a preview of the second screen of the flow with the responses you've added on the right-hand side.
+4. Preview the second screen of the flow with your added responses on the right-hand side.

-5. Click Continue to progress to the next step.
+5. Click Continue to move to the next step.

 Map responses to salvage attempts